DevJmpro/DevJmpro/README.md

 ---

-BlinkX API complies with all SEBI and exchange regulations for algorithmic trading in India.
+JM Pro API complies with all SEBI and exchange regulations for algorithmic trading in India.
 A **static IP address** is mandatory for all API integrations per NSE/BSE guidelines (effective August 2025).

 ---

 <div align="center">

-**© 2026 BlinkX · Powered by JM Financial**
+**© 2026 JM Pro · Powered by JM Financial**

 </div>